GDP6/help/README.md

 #### WiFi

-* `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf` opens file where WiFi can be configured.
+* `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf` opens the file where WiFi can be configured.

 ```
 #Example of wpa_supplicant.conf file